Camping as a sustainable form of travel

 54% choose to be more sustainable because they see the visible impact of tourism on destinations

-The environmental cost of traditional travel
+Theenvironmental costs of traditional travel

-Comparison hotel nights and camping nights
+Comparison of hotel nights and camping nights

 How can outdoor accommodation be better for the environment?